5 Ways to Make Good Managers Great Coaches

 Coaching an employee through a performance issue looks very different than coaching them through career growth, which looks very different than coaching them through a merger or acquisition.
 Providing managers as coaches with tools to focus their coaching on the issue at hand will make for a more meaningful conversation.

-- Give them time and room to practice.
+- Give them time and room to practice their coaching leadership style.

 We can’t expect managers to intuitively know how to coach well.
 We need to give them room to try saying the words out loud, to make mistakes, and to get feedback and help on how to be more effective.
 As they say, practice makes perfect.